 1. Peel the potato and cut it into quarters, then boil until soft.
 Rinse off the extra starch in cold water.
 Mash until smooth in a large mixing bowl and leave to cool completely.

-2. Using a wooden spoon, mix in a few spoonfuls of icing sugar at a time, stirring well to mix.
-Don’t worry: the mix will be runny and rather unappetising at first but eventually, as you add more and more icing sugar, it will thicken up.
+2. Using a wooden spoon, add the vanilla extract (or powder) then a few spoonfuls of icing sugar at a time, stirring well to mix.
+Don’t worry: the mix will be runny and rather unappetising at first but eventually, as you add more and more icing sugar, it will thicken.

 3. The sugar-potato fondant will be ready as soon as it’s difficult to worth with: it will be stiff and difficult to stir.
 At that point, cover it in cling-film or plastic wrap and chill in the fridge for at least 30 minutes.